Kerchner’s

 STR (Short

-Tandem Repeats) - Patterns in the DNA sequence which repeat over and over again in
+Tandem Repeats) - Patterns in the DNA sequence which repeat over and over again in tandem,

-this example the tetra-nucleotide (four nucleotide) pattern of GATA is repeated
+example the tetra-nucleotide (four nucleotide) pattern

-5 times.
-Thus this STR would have an allele or marker value of 5.
-An STR is also known as a micro-satellite.
+of GATA is repeated 5 times.
+Thus this STR would have an allele or marker value

+also known as a micro-satellite.
 Compare to Mini-Satellite and VNTR.
-See
+See Micro-Satellite and Genetic Marker.

 STS - See Sequenced Tagged